I had the chance to interview my physical therapist, Dr. Stephanie Owens-Burkhart, on the Design Your Dream Life Podcast.

 Changing your screen to be eye level is simple, but not necessarily easy.
 If you’re like me, you’re not in the habit of doing it this way, so you may find it takes some practice.
 But trust me, it’s worth it.

 - Resource: Time Management Tools (free course)

-Place Your Feet Evenly Balanced On The Floor Without Crossing Your Legs
+Place Your Feet Evenly Balanced Flat On The Ground Without Crossing Your Legs

 The next step is to uncross your legs.
 Completely.

 Make sure your feet are flat on the floor.
 Knees at 90 degrees.

 Don’t cross your legs at the knee.